 (Barcelona) — Not much more to report here, just a nice surprise I ran into while walking along the waterfront over Christmas time.
 I don’t think Spielberg’s set designers could have come up with a more perfect looking Old School circus.

 (Barcelona) — It’s rare when you arrive at your hotel and it is actually as good as the pictures, if not better.
 El Palauet Living Barcelona is one of those places.
 Good lord, I literally dropped my bags and ran around my two bedroom flat like a little kid.
 More like Richie Rich.
 This place is off-the-charts good and is definitely in the Top Five of my favorite hotels, ever.
 It’s set up in a classic old town house, with about 5-6 apartments, but it is run as a hotel.
-You feel like you’re having a hedge fund vacation, with
+You feel like you’re having a hedge fund vacation, with amazing details, with perfect restoration of the original details, mixed with a high tech amenities like a multi-million dollar apartment.
+Whole-house audio, check.
+Chromatic therapy,

 (25,000 ft) — Not a big story here, just a nice ride along the edge of the Swiss and French Alps on the way to BCN.
 On a crystal-clear morning, it felt like you could just reach out and touch ’em.